Menu Close

 Cleaning Appliances

 Some cleaning appliances, such as a vacuum and an iron, cost only about $0.60 an hour and barely run during a typical day.
 The dryer, however, is one the costliest appliances.
-It costs as much as $3.14 an hour to run and runs for most of a laundry day.
+Dryer energy costs can reach $3.14 an hour to run and run for most of a laundry day.

 Lighting